 - 1. Analyze the financial health of businesses through financial statements and applicable quantitative and qualitative tools/methodologies. - 2.
 Apply management principles in ways that optimize organizational resources and respond to the impact of change on business sustainability. - 3.
 Develop a business plan that considers implementation issues, including the financial, legal, operational, and administrative procedures involved in new business ventures. - 4.
-Conduct assessments of business problems and opportunities result in recommendations for courses of action.
+Conduct assessments of business problems and opportunities resulting in recommendations for courses of action.

-To receive a Bachelor of Business Administration, students must earn 120 US semester credit hours that are equal to 40 courses-including a capstone project.
-All courses are worth 3 US credits each.
+To receive a BBA, students must earn 120 US / 240 ECTS semester credit hours that are equal to 14 courses-including a capstone project.
+All courses are worth 3 US / 6 ECTS credits